Section 10530 – Aluminum Walkway Covers

 2.02 Design & Assembly

-- Canopy shall use perimeter extruded gutter and extruded decking running perpendicular to wall being attached to.
+- Canopy shall use perimeter extruded gutter and extruded decking running perpendicular to length of sidewalk.
+Beams are to be notched to receive the extruded gutter to allow decking to sit flush to the top of the beam.
 Extruded Decking shall be a roll-locked design where the extruded cap and pan shall interlock to make a rigid structure.
 Crimped decking is not allowed.
 Roll formed decking shall be allowed upon approval by the architect.

 1) Decking shall be a rigid roll-locked design that is self flashing and utilizes interlocking sections.